gooseberry/gooseberry.github.io/_games/descent-2.md

 ## Alternative Installation

 This method downloads additional scripts from the web that will run the innoextract tool and place the files in the appropriate folder for you.

-1. Download the Descent 2 Windows offline backup game installer.
-2. Move the installer to your *Linux files* folder
-3. Open the *Terminal* app
-4. `sudo apt-get install d2x-rebirth`
-5. Download the descent2 script from github
+The script hasn't been completed yet.
+This page will be updated with instructions once the script is ready.
+{: .notice--info}

 ## Running the Game